Everything you want to know about a Gastric Bypass

 What changes in your body after a Gastric Bypass?

 After Gastric Bypass surgery, your stomach is a lot smaller.
-About the size of a kiwi.
-As a result, you can only eat smaller portions and lose weight.
+About the size of a kiwi fruit.
+As a result, you can only eat smaller portions and therefore you lose weight.
 Because of a Gastric Bypass, your stomach no longer makes stomach acid.
 Stomach acid plays an essential role in releasing nutrients from food.
 After surgery, the availability of intrinsic factor changes.
 This is an important protein in the stomach lining.
 Because intrinsic factor is now no longer in contact with food, it is not released from the “residual stomach.
 As a result, it cannot bind with vitamin B12.

 In addition, after a Gastric Bypass, you produce less of the hormone ghrelin.
 This hormone sends a signal to your brain when you are hungry.
 Because you produce less ghrelin after the weight loss surgery, you are less hungry so you eat less.
 Food intolerance is also common after gastric bypass surgery.
 Often it involves red meat, dairy products, rice, pasta, and bread.
 Usually, these intolerances are temporary and you can eventually tolerate them again.